Chapter 1. Introduction

 - Perform automated maintenance or error checking tasks.

 - Automate repetitive tasks with scripts.

 As you prepare to upgrade Satellite Server, ensure that any scripts you use that contain Satellite API commands are up to date.
 API commands differ between versions of Satellite.
-For more information about changes in the API, see the Knowledgebase article API Changes Between Satellite Versions on the Red Hat Customer Portal.

 1.2.
 Satellite API Compared to Hammer CLI Tool